I was recently watching John Romero's talk from GDC 16 when one of his principles stuck out to me:

 "Publish your prototypes.
 Test out ideas on smaller games and release them before committing them to bigger projects."

 This way you still technically aren't making 'prototypes' because you're releasing actual games but you're also getting the benefits of testing out ideas beforehand.
 One thing I feel that I should point out though - I'm not talking about severely over-engineering a whole project, just adding a few little things that might not be strictly necessary.

 I recently released a game called Pixel Beach (available on Mac, Windows, and Linux as a free download).
-The core of the game was developed for a 48 hour hackathon as a web app but I wanted to test out the process of converting something like that into a full standalone desktop game.
+The core of the game was developed with some friends for a 48 hour hackathon as a web app.
+I wanted to test out the process of converting something like that into a full standalone desktop game.

 Initially, the conversion process was the thing I was prototyping but I figured while I was at it I could test out a few other things for a bigger project I was planning.

 Pixel Beach is fully translated into English, German, and Spanish.
 I wanted to test out a simple but robust translation engine and it worked out great.

 Another successful test - The way the character sprite is loaded and rendered utilises a system that could be used for a full character creator.
 There is no actual character creation screen (I might add a randomiser) but that doesn't really matter.
 I just wanted to test that the system of loading and rendering from a custom character worked.

 I also built out a virtual input handler to help deal with multiple options for player controls.
 It abstracts away the actual input source so it doesn't matter if a player uses the keyboard or a gamepad.
 The 'scene' code just handles intents and the virtual input does the work.